kurtjd/galaxy-raiders/README.md

 ----------------------------------------------------------
 -Decouple graphics from gameplay logic.
 Although it isn't absolutely terrible in my code, it can still be much better.

+-Make objects not so tightly coupled.
+This was increasing compile times.
+Forward declare classes instead of including their header file when able.

 -Look into game programming patterns, specifically entity-component pattern.
 I really don't like how I'm passing all the game objects separately into each function.
 There needs to be an easier way to handle all this.

 -Implement sprite batching.
 Although it isn't a big deal here because of the few number of sprites, making individual draw calls for every sprite every frame is very inefficient.